 Also make sure to send the insurance company any necessary documents, like a copy of the police report, and promptly sign and return all paperwork.
 And if needed, check your state’s laws to see if there’s a specific window during which your gap insurer is required to pay.

-After a car is totaled, gap insurance covers the balance between what is owed on a driver’s loan or lease contract and what is paid to the lender by their collision or comprehensive insurance policy, or another driver’s liability insurance.
-A claim must be filed and verified before a gap insurance provider will make a payment.… read full answer
+After a car is totaled, gap insurance covers the balance between what is owed on a driver’s loan or lease contract and what is paid to the lender by their insurance.
+A claim must be filed and verified before a gap insurance provider will make a payment.

 The policyholder files a claim with their gap insurance provider as soon as the car is declared totaled by their primary insurance provider.